 FRASER: In 2015, you became Chief Executive of Standard Life and, shortly afterwards, navigated the merger with Aberdeen Asset Management.
 What’s your perspective on that now?

-KEITH: We had always said that our strategy post-IPO, post-demutualisation, was about building a capital-like business because there was no benefit in trying to deploy our balance sheet to create a guarantee that people weren’t prepared to pay for.
+KEITH: We had always said that our strategy post-IPO, post-demutualisation, was about building a capital-light business because there was no benefit in trying to deploy our balance sheet to create a guarantee that people weren’t prepared to pay for.
 So we wanted to get ourselves out of the insurance regime.
 The other reason for that was that insurance books are long-lived but eventually they leave the business and then they pay out.
 And there is a point at which these books start to run down and you can’t decommission the infrastructure as fast as the book runs off.
 So it just becomes a unit cost problem, and it’s pretty horrible if you’re in that space.
 So we knew we were facing up to the fact that we needed to get value to help shape the business.
 And given all the change that was happening in the world, we felt we needed scale.

 “Mergers are tough and difficult and there’s a lot of short-term pain associated with it but it was the right thing to do.”